-Vesting in the TSP means that you have met the Service requirements that entitle you to keep the automatic 1% contribution and any Service matching contributions.
+Vesting in the TSP means that you have met the Service requirements that entitle you to keep the automatic (1%) contribution and any Service matching contributions.
 For Soldiers in BRS, vesting occurs after completing two years of Service.

-Soldiers who were serving as of December 31, 2017, and who opted into the BRS will start receiving the automatic 1% contribution and matching contribution up to 4% of their basic pay immediately.
+Soldiers who were serving as of December 31, 2017, and who opted into the BRS will start receiving the automatic (1%) and matching contributions up to 4% of their basic pay immediately.
 They are also immediately vested in Service matching contributions and their earnings.
-They will be vested after two years of receiving the 1% automatic contributions.
+They will be vested after two years of receiving the automatic (1%) contributions.

-Soldiers who joined on or after January 1, 2018 are automatically enrolled in BRS and they will begin receiving the 1% automatic contribution 60 days after entering Service and will begin receiving matching contribution up to 4% of their basic pay after completing two years of service.
-They will be vested after two years in both the 1% automatic and the Service matching contributions.
+Soldiers who joined on or after January 1, 2018 are automatically enrolled in BRS and will begin receiving the automatic (1%) contribution 60 days after entering Service.
+They will be vested after two years.
+Soldiers will begin receiving matching contributions up to 4% of their basic pay after completing two years of service and are vested immediately.